uptonking/note4yaoo/note-web-dom.md

 ## pieces

+- The `DocumentFragment` interface represents a minimal document object that has no parent.
+  - It is used as a lightweight version of `Document` that stores a segment of a document structure comprised of nodes just like a standard document.
+  - The key difference is due to the fact that the document fragment isn't part of the active document tree structure.
+  - Changes made to the fragment don't affect the document (even on **reflow** ) or incur any performance impact when changes are made.
 - `<button>` vs `<input type=button>`
   - Unlike `<input>` tags, `<button>` 's can contain other html elements as their labels.
   - `<button>` element accepts a wide range of uncommon but useful attributes regarding multiple forms and click actions.